clivetong/Talks/VirtualThreads/README.md

 You write Java code that looks like normal Java code, and the VM can virtualize the thread for you (most of the time).

-Compared to the .NET way of async were you end up with normal code and Task based code (and a compiler trick).
+Compared to the .NET way of async where you end up with normal code and Task based code, and a compiler trick to make the latter like the former.

 [Red/Green function colouring](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).